Tylerbryy/planner/README.md

 MIT License - feel free to use and modify for your planning needs!

-## Citation
+## Acknowledgments

-If you use this planner in your research, please cite the original paper on LLM-assisted planning with problem decomposition.
+This implementation faithfully reproduces the approach described in the research paper by Yu et al. We thank the authors for their groundbreaking work on integrating LLMs with classical planning through problem decomposition and the innovative LLM4Inspire/LLM4Predict paradigms.

 ## Troubleshooting